acm-uiuc/til/_til/life/living-in-cu.md

 The Open Lab and the Champaign-Urbana Community Fab Lab both have laser cutting services.

 ## Shopping
-On campus, there aren’t a lot of retail stores yet.
+On campus, there aren't a lot of retail stores yet.
 Urban Outfitters on Green street is the only major clothing/retail store.
 Cheaper clothing can be found at Ragstock - especially if you’re looking for a last minute sweater or a Halloween costume.
 If you are looking to get a winter coat, Champaign Surplus is probably the closest